Summer Coding

 Assignment

-You'll need to complete a total of thirty codingbat problems and have them tied to your account by the first day of class.
-You're required to do at least 10 problems from each of the following categories, but it's your choice which ones you complete.
+You'll need to complete a total of 50 codingbat problems and have them tied to your account by the first day of class.
+You're required to do problems from each of the following categories, but it is your choice which ones you complete.

 Throughout the course, additional problems will be assigned.
 Typically, this includes problems from the Array-1, Array-2, Recursion-1, and AP-1 categories.
 At the end of the year, extra credit is awarded for additional codingbats completed beyond the assigned work, so feel free to go wild on these.